surya-s-1/captain-frontend/public/README.md

 ---

 ### 🖥️ User Experience Enhancements
-10. A **realtime progress banner** is displayed at the top of the **Project Details** page so you can track the current status.
+11. A **realtime progress banner** is displayed at the top of the **Project Details** page so you can track the current status.

-11. Each project will have a **version**.
+12. Each project will have a **version**.

     - This is preparation for future **versioning support**, so you can later create new test cases when requirements evolve, without losing historical context.

-12. You can also ask **Captain (the in-app assistant)** to perform many tasks for you, such as:

-    - Connecting your Jira account
-    - Connecting a project
-    - Deleting a requirement or test case
-    - Creating datasets

-    ⚠️ **Limitations:** Captain cannot currently handle tasks that involve file management (e.g., uploading documentation or downloading datasets).

----

-### 🔐 Authentication
-13. At this time, only **Google authentication** is supported.

-    - More authentication options will be added in the future.

 ---